Le siège de Corinthe: Performance history

 The first performance, in French, was at the Salle Le Peletier of the Paris Opéra on 9 October 1826.
 It was given as L'assedio di Corinto (translated by Calisto Bassi) in Parma on 26 January 1828 and it reached Vienna in July 1831.
 In the United States, the first performance was given in French by the Italian Opera House in New York in February 1833 and in Italian in February 1835.
 The opera became popular across Europe in its Italian translation by Calisto Bassi with a contralto in the tenor role of Neocle, but from the 1860s it disappeared entirely from the repertory and was no longer staged for roughly the next eighty years.
 However, the opera's overture remained widely popular and never left the concert orchestra repertory.
 More recently the overture has been performed and recorded by several contemporary classical orchestras, including the Academy of St. Martin-in-the-Fields conducted by Neville Marriner.

 In 1949 Le siège de Corinthe was finally revived again in a production starring Renata Tebaldi in Florence.
 That production was repeated two years later in Rome.
 In 1969 La Scala revived it for the Rossini centennial with Beverly Sills, in her La Scala debut, as Pamira, Marilyn Horne as Neocle, and Thomas Schippers conducting.
 The opera used a performing edition by noted musicologist and bel canto expert Randolph Mickelson that made use of insertion arias from the original Neapolitan and Venetian versions and even from other obscure Rossini operas (as Rossini himself commonly did).
 In 1975, the Metropolitan Opera used the La Scala version for its premiere of the opera.
 The Met production was conducted by Schippers again and starred Beverly Sills in her Met debut, now opposite Shirley Verrett, Justino Díaz and Harry Theyard.

-Since 1975, the only production of the opera in the US has been the October 2006 stagings of the French version by the Baltimore Opera, in a mid-19th century re-translation back into Italian, with one aria interpolated from one of the predecessor "Maometto II" versions and one from Rossini's Ciro in Babilonia which featured Elizabeth Futral as Pamira and Vivica Genaux as Neocle.
+Since 1975, the only production of the opera in the US has been the October 2006 stagings of the French version by the Baltimore Opera, in a mid-19th century re-translation back into Italian, with one aria interpolated from one of the predecessor Maometto II versions and one from Rossini's Ciro in Babilonia.
+It featured Elizabeth Futral as Pamira and Vivica Genaux as Neocle.